 By Stephen McPhilemy

 Ireland has many great characters.
-If you take one of our tours, you might meet someone like Michael Fagan.
-You may remember in 1982 there was an intruder in Queen Elizabeth II's bedroom in Buckingham Palace.
-That was Michael Fagan.
+If you visit, you might meet someone like Michael Fagan.
+You may remember in 1982 there was an intruder in Queen Elizabeth II's bedroom in Buckingham Palace; that was Michael Fagan.

 At the time, Michael was living in the Irish enclave of Kilburn in north London.
 One Friday night, while he was watching television in his local Irish pub, it was announced that the Queen happened to be staying at Buckingham Palace over the weekend.
 Some of the Irish lads in the pub weren't exactly impressed.

 When he went in, the Queen was sleeping.
-The word on the street in Ireland is that the Queen and Prince Phillip don't sleep together (this wasn't on their website).
+The word on the street in Ireland has long been that the Queen and Prince Phillip don't sleep together (this information couldn't be verified on their website).
 According to Michael Fagan the Queen sleeps sitting up in a four-poster bed.
-She wears the eye patches so she couldn't see who he was.
+She wears the eye patches, so she couldn't see who he was.

 Finally Michael lost his patience.
 He said, "For God's sake, woman, would you give me a kiss?"
 And the Queen said, "I shouldn't even be massaging your back."